Chinese, Saudi Firms Ink Deals In Advanced Manufacturing Amid Growing Bilateral Cooperation - UrduPoint

 BEIJING, (APP - UrduPoint / Pakistan Point News - 10th May, 2025) In a latest effort to turbocharge partnerships in the advanced manufacturing sector, top Chinese and Saudi companies signed eight agreements at a bilateral business promotion event in Beijing, part of the ongoing Beijing International Investment and Trade Conference.

-The deals, inked among government bodies and companies such as Saudi Arabia's National Industrial Development Centre, Midea, and Chaifu Robotics, cover robotics, smart home appliances, cross-border finance, and consultancy.
+The deals, inked among government bodies and companies such as Saudi Arabi's National Industrial Development Centre, Midea, and Chaifu Robotics, cover robotics, smart home appliances, cross-border finance, and consultancy.

-"It is a win-win situation between the two countries, where the Chinese manufacturers can reach other markets within the MENA region, not only Saudi Arabia, and Saudi Arabia can develop its industrialisation landscape," Khalid said.
+"It is a win-win situation between the two countries, where the Chinese manufacturers can reach other markets within the Mena region, not only Saudi Arabia, and Saudi Arabia can develop its industrialization landscape," Khalid said.

 Beyond traditional cooperation on oil, gas, and chemicals, the focus is also pivoting towards high-tech and advanced manufacturing.